TeamLegitBots/Ultimategoalprograms/Autonomous/Auto-Guide.md

 ## AutoV1
 Our first autonomous code developed during the end of 2020 in December.
 We used three odometry pods on the robot to code movement on the robot.
 We also started using OpenCV to scan the ring's starter stack.
+It wasn't that accurate but was good enough for the start of the season.

 ## AutoV2
 Our second version of autonomous designed for our first qualifer.
-We implemented a pathfinding program for more accurate movement,(Roadrunner) 0
+We implemented a pathfinding program for more accurate movement,(Roadrunner) and are still using object detection.
+This version is slower and less accurate than V3.

 ## AutoV3
 Our third and last autonomous code developed for our second qualifier.
 Most of this version is quite similar to AutoV2 except movement is much faster and more accurate.